This week I took a tour into Rocinha, one of the favelas (or shanty-towns) that lurk in the hills in Rio.

 Several bus lines drop people next to the favela and from there residents can walk or take one of the numerous motorbike taxis up the steep hill to their home.

 A Favela is an urban slum, or shanty-town in Brazil.
 Favelas have existed since the 19th century, as home to former African slaves and to people who were thrown out of tenement blocks in the city centre when buildings were demolished.
-Then people started to move to the cities from rural areas to find work, and living in the favelas was often their only option.
+Also people started to move to the cities from rural areas to find work, and living in the favelas was often their only option.
 The Favelas grew from there.

 The police normally stay on the outside of the favela and the inside is controlled by drug lords and mafia-style organised crime, although things are slowly changing.